 Dem.-Let AB be the diameter of the semicircle which describes the sphere.
 Take two points, E, F, indefinitely near each other in the semicircle.
 Join EF, and produce to meet the tangent CD parallel to AB in N. Draw EI, FK parallel to PQ.
-Produce EI to meet AB in G. Let G be the centre.
-Join GE.
+Produce EI to meet AB in G. Let O be the centre.
+Join OE.

-Now we have $FE:KI::EN:IN \ [\text{VI.
-II.}];$ but EN:IN::OE:EG, because the triangles ENI and OEG are similar.
+Now we have FE:KI::EN:IN [VI.
+II.]; but EN:IN::OE:EG,

+because the triangles ENI and OEG are similar.

-Hence FE:KI::OE:EG; but OE=IG.
+Hence $$FE: KI :: OE : EG;$$

+but $OE = IG.$

-Hence EF:IK::IG:EG; and IG:EG: circumference of circle described by the point E. Hence the rectangle contained by EF, and circumference of circle described by E is equal to the rectangle contained by IK, and circumference of circle described by E-that is, the portion of the spherical surface described by EF is equal to the portion of the cylindrical surface described by IK.
-Hence it is evident, if planes be drawn perpendicular to the diameter E-that the portions of cylindrical and spherical surface between any two of them are equal.
-Hence the whole spherical surface is equal to the cylindrical surface described by EF.
+Hence EF : IK :: IG : EG; and IG : EG :: circumference of circle described by the point I : circumference of circle described by the point E. Hence the rectangle contained by EF, and circumference of circle described by E is equal to the rectangle contained by IK, and circumference of circle described by I that is, the portion of the spherical surface described by EF is equal to the portion of the cylindrical surface described by IK.
+Hence it is evident, if planes be drawn perpendicular to the diameter AB-that the portions of cylindrical and spherical surface between any two of them are equal.
+Hence the whole spherical surface is equal to the cylindrical surface described by CD.